A Journey of Seeking Pressure and Forces in the Nucleon: Constraining the Divergence in Self Energy of a Point-like Charge

-However, this MCD is divergent and has a positive-definite trace, $T_e^{ii}>0$, which invalidates the von-Laue condition as in Eq. (\ref{eq:von-Laue}).
-This is because of the singularity near the point-like particle.
-However, by using the following relation,
+Although this MCD is conserved itself, it is divergent with a positive-definite trace, $T_e^{ii}>0$, which invalidates the von-Laue condition as in Eq.~(\ref{eq:von-Laue}).
+This is due to the singularity near the point-like particle.
+This can be resolved by using the following relation,